RavenProject/Ravencoin/depends/packages.md

 ## Secondary dependencies:

-Secondary dependency packages relative to the ravencoin binaries/libraries (i.e. those not in `ALLOWED_LIBRARIES` in `contrib/devtools/symbol-check.py`) don't need to be shared and should be built statically whenever possible.
+Secondary dependency packages relative to the yottaflux binaries/libraries (i.e. those not in `ALLOWED_LIBRARIES` in `contrib/devtools/symbol-check.py`) don't need to be shared and should be built statically whenever possible.
 This improves general build reliability as illustrated by the following example: